ansys/pydpf-core/docs/source/index.rst

 * An ``operator`` to act upon this data

 Each DPF capability is developed through operators that allow for componentization of the framework.
-DPF is also plugin-based, which meants that new features or formats can be easily added within the operators framework.
+Because DPF is plugin-based, new features or formats can be easily added.

 .. toctree::